miker704/Strife/patches2.md

     - Moved version 6 of new invite to server modal to deprecated as a back up.
     - Moved version 7 of new invite to server modal to deprecated.
     - Moved version 8 of new invite to server modal to deprecated as a back up.
+    - Added a new route container type to check if the path currently being used while logged in does not match redirect back to the home dashboard tyo be used later.

 ## Backend Changes